fiesta-cfd/fiesta/docs/source/tutorials.rst

 ===============================================================================

 The simulation can now be run with a batch script.
-In the test directory, create a file names fiesta.slurm and fill it with the following contents.
+In the test directory, create a file named fiesta.slurm and insert the following:

 .. code-block:: bash